Sale Sharks: 2012–2020: Steve Diamond era

 Sale's successes in the season prompted England national team head coach Stuart Lancaster to call up six Sale players in to the squad to play in the summer tour.

 For the 2014–15 season, the Sharks finished in seventh in the Aviva Premiership, while they finished bottom of their pool in the European Rugby Champions Cup, having pushed Munster, Saracens & Clermont Auvergne all the way at the AJ Bell Stadium.
 The standout players for this campaign were academy prospects Mike Haley and Josh Beaumont who became first team regulars, and Josh was called up for the England squad for the England XV which played the Barbarians in May, and scored a try.

-2020–present
+From the 2015–16 to the 2019–2020 seasons Sale were regular mid-table finishers.
+With fifth being their highest finish and tenth their lowest in this period.

+The club was taken over in June 2016 by an investment group led by Simon Orange.